Frequently Asked Questions:

 Q. What do we do if it rains?

-Q. Do we meet you before the wedding to talk about our plans?
+Q. Can we have a chat before the wedding to talk about our plans?

 Q. Can I let other people see my wedding photos?

-Absolutely.
-I know that you will love your wedding photos and I very much want you to share and show them to your guests.
+Of course.
+I know that you’ll love your wedding photos and I very much want you to share and show them to your guests.
 Your online gallery and slideshow are password protected but please feel free to pass on the links to whoever you wish and share away on social media too.